VRConservation/fbabook/_build/html/_sources/chapters/program.md

 ## Takeaways

 - **Programmatic = proactive**.
 A programmatic or portfolio design approach creates a proactive strategy for your business or nonprofit, allowing prioritization of the projects and funding you pursue.
 Instead of the "tail wagging the dog" where you respond to funding requests and potentially change your organization, you create a framework to build programmatic and financial sustainability to reach your objectives, goals, and mission.
 - **Acknowledge assumptions**.
 All project implementation interventions have inherent assumptions.
-Acknowledge these in your theory of change and periodically test if they are correct, e.g., does the intervention lead to the intended outcomes?
+Acknowledge these in your theory of change and periodically test whether they are correct, e.g., does the intervention lead to the intended outcomes?
 - **Iterate and scale**.
 Iterate and learn.
 Start small, experiment, and scale your successes {cite}`ears`.
 Scaling quote from Salafsky and Margoluis {cite}`scaling`.

 ## Background

 Originally published in 2023, the full version of this article is available at the [Forest Business Alliance](https://www.forestbusinessalliance.org) templates page.[^1]

-The Forest Business Alliance (FBA) created this guide to help grant seekers, program managers, and business owners to design project for submission to the CAL FIRE's Wood Products and Bioenergy Business and Workforce Development Grant [Program](http://gg.gg/1agl2y).
+The Forest Business Alliance (FBA) created this guide to help grant seekers, program managers, and business owners design projects for submission to CAL FIRE's Wood Products and Bioenergy Business and Workforce Development Grant [Program](http://gg.gg/1agl2y).
 These templates and guidance may also be useful for USDA Forest Service Wood Innovation and Community Wood Grant [Programs](http://gg.gg/1agk52) and other state/federal grants.

 During the design process, your project team will decide which problems and causes to address, what strengths and opportunities to leverage, where you will work, with whom, and at what scale.
 Your project team will also specify what it will and will not do by establishing achievable and measurable goals and objectives, selecting sound strategies, developing detailed activity plans, and setting targets.